stackhpc/ansible-slurm-appliance/ansible/roles/compute_init/README.md

     More generally, there is nothing to stop any group var depending on a "{{ hostvars[] }}" interpolation ...

-    Currently, this has been worked around for the following cases:
+    Only `nfs_server_default` and `openhpc_slurm_control_host` are of concern for compute nodes - both of these indirect via `api_address` to `inventory_hostname`.
+This has been worked around by replacing this with "{{ groups['control'] | first }}" which does result in the control node inventory hostname when templating.

-    - The inventory hostname for the control node, indirected via `.api_address` in the above hostvars.
-This is needed for the default nfs configuration and the slurmctld namne.
-For compute-init this has been Defined using "{{ groups['control'] | first }}" as the hostvars do include the groups.
+    Note that although `groups` is defined in the templated hostvars, when the hostvars are loaded using `include_vars:` is is ignored as it is a "magic variable" determined by ansible itself and cannot be set.